 Daytime fatigue

-Daytime fatigue is perhaps the most common short-term symptom, noticeable through difficulties concentrating and falling asleep throughout the day.
+Daytime fatigue is perhaps the most common short-term symptom, noticeable through difficulties concentrating and falling asleep through the day.
 Your mood may also suffer, with irritability and depression being common.

 Affects others, too